 \subsection{Interactivity}

-Growth in computer processing speed and Internet technologies have help lead the to the growth of interactive map availability, design and consumption.
+Growth in computer processing speed and Internet technologies have helped lead to the growth of interactive map availability, design and consumption.
 Cartographic interaction is the use of a digital map by a user facilitated by a computer.
-This creates a dialog between user and map.
+This creates a dialog between the user and map.

 \par Maps manifest themselves as knowledge from the mapmaker about the map's variable of interest.
 The goal of a map whether successful or not is the transfer of geographic insight from the mapmaker to the map user [8].
-In User-Centered Design for Interactive Maps: A Case Study in Crime Analysis by Roth et. al. an interactive framework for maps is presented in which focuses on the needs of the user when conceptualizing and implementing an interface [9].
+In User-Centered Design for Interactive Maps: A Case Study in Crime Analysis by Roth et. al. an interactive framework for maps is presented which focuses on the needs of the user when conceptualizing and implementing an interface [9].
 This application focuses heavily on ease-of-use.
 The User-Centered Design (UCD) framework is designed around three U's.

 \par \textit{Usability} describes the ease of using an interface to complete the user's objective.
 Opencrimemapping.org's user interface is set up from Shiny.
-Through Shiny we provide tools for the user to select through parts of framework.
-We use a drop-down button, so the user can move through periods of time easily.
-The user is also has the ability to pan, zoom in and zoom out with the map displayed in figure 5.
+We use a drop-down button so the user can move through periods of time easily.
+The user also has the ability to pan, zoom-in and zoom-out with the map displayed in figure 5.
 We also provide the user with the ability to hover-over specific instances.
 When the user hovers-over they are presented with more detailed information about the incident.

 \begin{figure}